sahanmar/451/sanctions_and_peps/README.md

 `source` directory has raw sanction lists

-`parsed` directory contains parced data
+`parsed` directory contains parsed data

 ## How to use